 Her passion for giving emerging talent a visible platform led to the initiation of the Delhi Contemporary Art Week in 2017.
 It was an initiative Kakar spearheaded to provide a space to contemporary artists who often found themselves overshadowed by the established masters, since contemporary art is mostly championed by the private sector.
 Through DCAW, Kakar opened up the world of South Asian contemporary art to young collectors.
 Only in its second edition yet, DCAW is already drawing parallels with the celebrated Mumbai Gallery Weekend.

 Kakar has also been at the forefront of the growing movement to take contemporary art to smaller Tier II cities.
-Late last year, she took a wildly successful group show called Dissensus which featured established names such as Veer Munshi and Waseem Ahmad, as well as emerging artists like Priyanka D’Souza to, to Chandigarh in an attempt to look for audiences and markets outside of the privileged few within larger metros.
+Late 2018, she took a wildly successful group show called Dissensus, which featured established names such as Veer Munshi and Waseem Ahmad, as well as emerging artists like Priyanka D’Souza to Chandigarh in an attempt to look for audiences and markets outside of the privileged few within larger metros.
 It is no wonder, then, that in 2017, Kakar won the Arts Entrepreneur of the Year Award from Young FICCI Ladies Organisation.